TLCFEM/suanPan-manual/docs/Basic/Compile.md

 VS Code and CLion can be configured to use these containers for development.
 There is no need to install any dependencies on the host machine.

+The `tlcfem/suanpan-env` image also supports `arm64`, in which `OpenBLAS` is used as the linear algebra driver.

+On AMD platforms, it is known that `MKL` may throttle thus yields a poor performance, it may be necessary to use a specific version of `OpenBLAS` or [`AMD Optimizing CPU Libraries (AOCL)`](https://www.amd.com/en/developer/aocl.html) instead.

 ### Docker Images

 It is possible to compile the project with Docker.